Top 10 Symbols of New Beginnings with Their Meanings

 It makes a famous appearance in the Bible after the Great Flood when Noah releases the dove into the world, and it returned with an olive leaf, which signified that the floodwaters were receding.
 It symbolized a new beginning, and that God had made peace with mankind.

-For thousands of years, white doves have been used in rituals, ceremonies, and celebrations.
-Nowadays, the tradition of releasing doves at weddings remains popular, as it’s believed to symbolize new beginnings for the newlywed, along with blessings of love, hope, and peace.
+For thousands of years, people have used white doves in rituals, ceremonies, and celebrations.
+Today, many still release doves at weddings, symbolizing new beginnings for the newlyweds and offering blessings of love, hope, and peace.

 5. New Moon